 Through the use of highly innovative approaches and cutting-edge technologies, paired with the creation of sophisticated preclinical models, investigators in the Department of Neuroscience seek to decipher the underlying causes of neurological disorders, develop new methods to improve diagnostic and prognostic assessments, and discover novel therapeutic strategies.
 These endeavors greatly benefit from the more than 9,300 specimens available through Mayo Clinic's brain bank in Florida, from human cells banked by the Center for Regenerative Medicine to generate robust disease models such as organoids, and from close collaborations with the Department of Neurology and the Department of Neurosurgery, which facilitate human studies and the collection of biospecimens.
 These resources, along with the Alzheimer's Disease Research Center that promotes research and education about healthy brain aging, mild cognitive impairment, Alzheimer's disease and related dementia disorders, are invaluable.

 The department, which serves as a crucial training ground for graduate students and postdoctoral fellows, also houses the Neuroscience Track within the Ph.D.
-Program at Mayo Clinic Graduate School of Biomedical Sciences and offers a multitude of training opportunities for students at various stages in their education.
+Program at the Mayo Clinic Graduate School of Biomedical Sciences and offers a multitude of training opportunities for students at various stages in their education.